 |RNP 2 Continental en-route ONLY||• 1FMS

 • 1 SATCOM with ICAO Safety Services Certification.
 VHF Datalink radio may be used in regions of VHF coverage.

 What is the registry's Definition of day of discovery?

 The Registry's policy is that this should be defined as 'the calendar-day an equipment/instrument malfunction was discovered'.

-This day is excluded from the calendar days or flight days specified in the MMEL for the repair interval of an inoperative instrument and/or equipment items.
-This provision is applicable to all MMEL items; ie. categories A, B, C & D.
+This day is excluded from the calendar days or flight days specified in the MEL for the repair interval of an inoperative instrument and/or equipment items.
+This provision is applicable to all MEL items; ie. categories A, B, C & D.